algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 # PyTeal overview

-This section assumes the reader is familiar with Smart Contracts and Smart Signatures.
+This section assumes the reader is familiar with [Smart Contracts](../smart-contracts/index.md#smart-contracts) and [Smart Signatures](../smart-contracts/index.md#smart-signatures).

 When building a dApp that makes use of smart contracts or smart signatures (smartsigs), PyTeal makes implementation of more complex logic much simpler than writing the TEAL manually.

 Generally, developers install PyTeal, write the contract in Python using their preferred editor, and then use PyTeal’s `compileProgram` method to produce the TEAL code.
-The TEAL code can then be compiled into bytecode and deployed to the blockchain.
+The TEAL source can be compiled into bytecode and deployed to the blockchain.

 For most applications, these contracts will only be a portion of the dApp’s architecture.
 Typically, developers will build functionality in the dApp that resides on the blockchain and some front end to interact with the smart contracts.